-Notwithstanding the above, the submitted rural enterprise appraisal sets out how the proposal meets the various tests for Rural Enterprise Dwellings which is set out in Technical Advice Note 6 : Planning for Sustainable Rural Communities (2010).
+Notwithstanding the above, the submitted rural enterprise appraisal sets out how the proposal meets the various tests for Rural Enterprise Dwellings which is set out in Technical Advice Note 6: Planning for Sustainable Rural Communities (2010).
 In summary, the report considers that by reason of the extent of the agricultural holding there is a functional need for an additional 0.5 full time worker, and coupled with the presence of the partnership agreement that the proposal meets the initial tests for a second dwelling on the farm.
 Furthermore, the submission provides financial details for the last three years to demonstrate viability of the enterprise and advises that there are no other buildings on the farm or in the locality that would meet the need for an additional dwelling.
-The report also comments that the proposed site is at the end of the farm lane and as such is deemed to be a suitable location.
+The report also comments that the location of the property would enable greater security of the site, with the agent advising that the proposed site is at the end of the farm lane and as such is deemed to be a suitable location.
 Further details of the information provided that seeks to address the TAN6 tests is set out in the report below.